alxiang/docs/index.md

 # SEAN: Social Environment for Autonomous Navigation

-The Social Evaluation Environment (SEAN) is a high fidelity, extensible, and open source simulation platform designed for the fair evaluation of social navigation algorithms.
+The Social Environment for Autonomous Navigation (SEAN) is a high fidelity, extensible, and open source simulation platform designed for the fair evaluation of social navigation algorithms.
 It leverages advances in graphics and physics modeling to build high fidelity scenes.
 We include in the platform many scenes with social agents that navigate according to standard pedestrian models.
 Integration with the Robot Operating System (ROS) allows for compatibility with existing navigation software stacks.

 ```eval_rst
 .. raw:: html